andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Alternatives

+Do not provide a RichTextArea control as a core part of JavaFX.
-A number of open source projects do exist:
+A number of existing open source projects already provide some rich text capability:

 - https://github.com/FXMisc/RichTextFX
 - https://github.com/gluonhq/rich-text-area